milosbunijevac/Tax-Calculator/README.md

 # Tax-Calculator
-I've made a tax calculator with a GUI using Tkinter and Python 3
+Python: I've made a tax calculator with a GUI using Tkinter and Python 3